aptech/gsoop/README.md

 You can place these in `src` and skip the steps involving SWIG.

 ## Installation ##
-This guide will not cover installation of the language itself.
 Please refer to the vendor documentation for language-level installation.

 ### Python ###
-Installation of the Python module is fairly simple, since it uses the `distribute` package.
+The Python installation uses the `distribute` package.

 ### Binary ###